babashka/sci/CLJD_PORT.md

 Next: run more of the SCI test suite on cljd, tasks: non-record deftype arm, real multimethods, interop for :classes.

+## Real test suite on cljd

+- test/sci/core_test.cljd is a cljd-only shadow of core_test.cljc (same ns, cljd prefers .cljd).
+Run:
+  `clojure -M:cljd test sci.core-test` (or add to script selector when green).
+  Status: 105 assertions pass, 26 fail.
+- sci.test-utils ported: tu/eval* goes through sci/eval-string on cljd,
+  thrown-with-data? is a boolean macro there (cljd assert-expr not extensible), submap? handles RegExp.
+- Shadow edit patterns: #?(:clj Exception :cljs js/Error) etc get a :cljd cljd.core/ExceptionInfo arm (sci errors are ex-info, ExceptionInfo is NOT an Exception subtype on Dart). :classes maps get :cljd {}.
+Host-interop tests are #_-gated with a ;; TODO:cljd marker, but reader-level breakage (vanishing conditionals in maps) must be fixed even inside #_.
+- Exception/constructor registry in opts default-classes: :constructor and :instance? closures per class, used by analyze-new and eval-try on cljd.

 Depends on edamame 1.6.40+ (has cljd support).

 ## Bootstrap / how to build